How to Plan a Launch Party

 - Know your event budget – when you plan a launch party, make sure you have a line item for everything in your event budget.
 To stop you from overspending, use these event budget tips.

 - Use a unique event venue – consider using a unique event venue for your launch party but make sure it represents who you are and your personality, and make sure it’s easily accessible for your guests.
 By using a unique event venue, this also makes your event more exclusive.

-- Know your audience and invest in your relationships – knowing the wants, needs and buying behaviors of your VIP guests is what sets apart successful event planning businesses from those that fail (this is true of any business).
-It’s nice to invite friends and family for moral support, but it’s equally (if not more) important to think long term about what clients you want to work with and invite them when you plan a launch party to build a strong relationship with them.
+- Know your audience and invest in your relationships – knowing the wants, needs and buying behaviors of your guests is what sets apart successful event planning businesses from those that fail (this is true of any business).
+It’s nice to invite friends and family for moral support, but it’s equally (if not more) important to think long term about who you want to work with (and invite them when you plan a launch party) so you can build a strong relationship with the right type of client.

 - Make your event exclusive – on your invitations, make it clear that guests must arrive with their invite in hand and security will check their name on the guest list.
 By making your event exclusive, your attendance rates will increase because people become more curious about what you have planned.

 - Hire event staff to manage your launch party so you can focus on your guests and drumming up business.
 Hiring the right team of event staff should reflect your brand, and meet your event needs and company values.

 - Don’t forget the giveaway – skip the cheap, kitschy giveaway and instead give your event guests a cool, memorable and useful item that shows your creativity.
 In other words, don’t waste money on inexpensive pens, tote bags or t-shirts and instead opt for a small care package, branded skin care products, or even branded wine bottles.
 In the past, I have bought a good bottle of wine and attached a well-designed branded sticker to the back of the bottle (no matter what you choose, it must reflect your business, product or service).